ananaue/AHKUtils/readme.md

 ⁴This is commented out, but depending on preference I reccomend uncommenting it back in.
 The programs it affects are Word, PowerPoint, OneNote, and Outlook.

-- Note that currently the stock sub/superscript hotkeys in Word are different from in PowerPoint/OneNote/Outlook, which is implicated in how this hotkey and all of the subscript hotkeys are written.
+- Note that currently the stock sub/superscript hotkeys in Word are different from in PowerPoint/OneNote/Outlook, which is implicated in how this hotkey and the subscript hotkeys are written.
 If the other three stock kotkeys are changed, this script will hopefully be updated with a fix.

 ### Greek Letters